runewlarsen/runewlarsen.github.io/_pages/about.md

   - /about.html
 ---

-I am an LSE Fellow in Political Science in the Department of Government at the London School of Economics and Political Science (LSE).
+I am an LSE Fellow in Political Science (postdoc) in the Department of Government at the London School of Economics and Political Science (LSE).

 My research examines the causes of civil war and the early stages of armed mobilisation with an empirical focus on Southeast Asia.
 In 2025, I was selected as a <a href="https://dcid.sanford.duke.edu/seareg-fellows/">SEAREG Fellow</a> by the Southeast Asia Research Group (SEAREG) at Duke University.